 This set of frequently asked questions is designed to clarify the purpose, expectations, and scope of the CTL GREAT grants program.

 What is the difference between a CTL GREAT grant and a LIT fellowship?

 CTL GREAT grants are designed for independent work, usually involving a single grantee or two at the most.
 While a consultation session or two with CTL is possible for GREAT grant recipients, there is no-long term support associated with the grant.
 If you are looking for a community with whom to develop your equity-minded teaching project, you would be better suited by a LIT fellowship.

 What can my budget for a GREAT grant include?

-Budgets for GREAT grants can include stipends for the grant recipients and associated program supplies or refreshments.
-If you have specific ideas for GREAT grant spending that is beyond stipends or program supplies, please write for more information (amanda dot modell at stanford.edu) or request a consultation.
+Budgets for GREAT grants can include pay for the grant recipients and associated program supplies or refreshments.
+If you have specific ideas for GREAT grant spending that is beyond graduate student pay or program supplies, please write for more information (amanda dot modell at stanford.edu) or request a consultation.